parviam/parviam/_posts/2025-12-09-Seriously-use-text-expansions.md

 ---
 layout: post
 title: "Seriously, use text expansions"
-date: 2024-12-09
+date: 2025-12-09
 ---

-# Seriously, use text expansions

 You probably type some things a lot, especially if you do non-trivial amounts of administrative or communicative work.
 There are also probably things you would type more if it was easier to\!
 For instance:

 * Link to your personal website
     * Your email address or phone number
     * Your LinkedIn
     * Your calendar booking link
     * Your GitHub profile
     * Your Google Scholar
 * The website/email/contact of an organization you represent
     * “I am contacting you on behalf of XYZ org.
 We work on…”
 * Command aliases across servers/terminals
     * Commit message templates
     * SSH incantations
 * Common phrases/sentence fragments
     * “Just wanted to follow up on this\!”
     * “Please reach out to”
     * “Please don’t hesitate to reach out if you have any questions or concerns.”
 * LLM prompts
     * Something to the effect of “think *really* carefully about this”
     * Style/content guidelines for deep research, specialized agents
     * “Help me prepare for a meeting with this person”
     * “Search XYZ docs to implement this”
     * “I can’t find this person’s contact”
     * “Please review the attached for grammar, tone, clarity and flow…"
     * “Help me write a prompt that”
     * “My political enemy has presented this proposal.
 Please red-team…”

 Save that time by using text expansions, shortcuts triggered by a short phrase, through something like [AutoHotKey](https://www.autohotkey.com/) (Windows) or [Alfred](https://www.alfredapp.com/) (Mac).
 This can be set up in \<30 minutes and is fairly intuitive; Claude is great at writing AutoHotKey scripts.